Vietnam.vn - Nền tảng quảng bá Việt Nam

 India is among the top 10 countries for medical tourism globally and is particularly popular among countries in South Asia, Africa and the Middle East.
 Nearly 70-80% of medical tourists in India come from Bangladesh and the Middle East, with visitors from neighboring Bangladesh typically accounting for 50-60% of all international medical tourists.

 According to CareEdge, one of the key factors in achieving this milestone is the similarity in culture and language, quality of treatment at competitive prices, and access to advanced facilities.
 Bangladesh is the leading contributor to India's medical tourism, surpassing the Middle East, Myanmar, Maldives, Sri Lanka, and Pakistan.
 However, the recent political and social unrest in Bangladesh poses risks to this booming segment of the tourism industry.
-In the report, CareEdge said a large number of tourists from Bangladesh have cancelled or postponed their trips to India.
+In the report, CareEdge said that a large number of tourists from Bangladesh have canceled or postponed their trips to India.

 India’s healthcare system is popular across the world and has seen growth due to its competitive treatment costs, infrastructure, high-quality medical services, and relatively short waiting times.
 After the impact of the Covid-19 pandemic, India’s medical tourism has grown significantly since 2022.
 According to a statistic, the size of India’s healthcare tourism market is estimated to reach US$ 19.43 billion in 2024 and is expected to reach US$ 26.55 billion by 2029.